ClouDesire/docusaurus/docs/billing.md

   that vary depending on real usage of the application
 * [_extra-resources_](glossary.md#extra-resources): costs for prepaid resources
 * [_cloud resources costs_](billing.md#cloud-resources-pricing): costs for the
-  cloud infrastructure used for Docker applications.
+  cloud infrastructure used in BareVM products.

 In the following screenshots, you can see some examples of invoices issued by Cloudesire: